HaruNashii/RustInfoInvest/README.md

 > This APP is under development and currently it's not a serious project, don't use it to calculate your investment return yet,

 **KNOW ISSUES**
-- daily, hours and secs values are incorrect
-- app crashes when changing ron file while app is running
+- no know issue anymore :)

 **Config**

-To Change the values of the calculator you just need to edit the "config/data.ron" file
+To Change the values of the calculator you just need click in the value and type it

 **Future Plans**
 - A Total Value Count In Real Time
 - Better UI